icesi-ops/ds-exams/midterm2/README.md

 # Configuration changes

+In order to prevent config server from trying to connect to Consul service discovery, I deleted those dependencies from []()

 Firstly, I had to change the [bootstrap.properties](./app-pay/src/main/resources/bootstrap.properties) file of each microservice in order to make them point to the IP and port of the config server given by Kubernetes.

 Change from